kirbyt/site-www-thecave-com/_posts/2015-03-21-dress-code-for-remote-job.markdown

 > - Casual dress code
 > - Most of all smart and driven team members that love to collaborate, seek feedback, and improve

 I'm not sure I would want to work for a remote company that has a dress code even if it's a casual dress code.
-Besides, I like coding in my pjs on many days, which means I would be in violation of the casual dress code.
+I like coding in my pjs on many days, which means I would be in violation of the casual dress code.

 [1]: https://weworkremotely.com/jobs/1323